amirhosseinsharififard/D-E-X/ROADMAP.md

 - Dynamic slippage management based on market volatility is operational
 - System is 98% ready for production use
 - Advanced analytics and optimization features are the next focus
+- **Smart Position Management System** is planned for Phase 2.5 with comprehensive exit strategies
 - Futures trading remains a major milestone for future development
 - Documentation is comprehensive and up-to-date